evbox/station-simulator/ui/README.md

 Uses [Electron](https://www.electronjs.org/) to package the app, Vue3 for the UI and a node bridge to the java simulator.
 The JRE is packaged and there is no local JAVA dependencies needed.
 The UI only depends on VueJs.
 This dependency is downloaded and integrated as a ES module, there is no build step for it.
 This is intended to keep it simple and maintainable in the long term.
-The app comes preloaded with an example configuration(json) and doesn't support YAML yet
+The app comes preloaded with an example configuration(JSON), YAML support planned

 ## Building
 For now only OSX is supported for development and building.